Skip to main content

 Observation

-I noticed the challenge title is a pun on the HTTP HEAD method and the description mentions an unfamiliar HTTP method transmitting the flag, which suggested the flag was hidden in a response header accessible only via a HEAD request using curl -I.
+The title puns on the HTTP HEAD method, and the description mentions an unfamiliar method carrying the flag.
+So the flag sits in a response header, reachable with a HEAD request via curl -I.

 Use curl with the -I flag to send an HTTP HEAD request to the challenge URL.
 The -v flag shows the full response including headers.
 The flag is returned in a custom response header that is invisible to a normal GET request in a browser.